-Table of Contents Introduct ion Operational Governance Joining Hands with Partners Morkplace Caring for Society Appendix Sites Reward plan Overview Rewards 2023 Resu ılts China Employee Unit managers will evaluate the seniority and performance of employees, and then submit a l key employees to be retained. requirements in thes employee resigns wi they've already recei he plan is two years.
-If an emplo te two years, the retention bonus ithin two years, they must give b ived. s is given in batches.
-If the The Kunshan site distr employee retention bo employees with an am RMB4.34 million; the N distributed retention bo employees with an am RMB2.78 million. nuses to 250 ount of about vanjing site onuses to 86 Vietnam retention plans aforementioned managers and employees will sign a retention agreement after terms and conditions are agreed to. ditions given to social secur recent performance employee is entitled the bonus amount is contract is deemed t he plan is three years.
-The bonu ity and is paid monthly.
-Prior to rating is taken into account.
-If th to payment of the full bonus am paid; if the rating is below B, the to be terminated.
-However, the e hey've already received. bonus payment, the most e rating is A or higher, the ount; if the rating is A-, 50% o e employee's retention The Vietnam site has a talent retention bonus es to 50 al amount of
+Sites Reward plan Overview Rewards 2023 Results China Employee Unit managers will evaluate the seniority and performance of employees, and then submit a list of key employees to be retained.
+The The time period for the plan is two years.
+If an employee's performance meets the requirements in these two years, the retention bonus is given in batches.
+If the employee resigns within two years, they must give back retention bonuses that they've already received.
+The Kunshan site distributed employee retention bonuses to 250 employees with an amount of about RMB4.34 million; the Nanjing site distributed retention bonuses to 86 employees with an amount of about RMB2.78 million.
+Vietnam retention plans aforementioned managers and employees will sign a retention agreement after terms and conditions are agreed to.
+The time period for the plan is three years.
+The bonus is 40% of the salary amount given to social security and is paid monthly.
+Prior to bonus payment, the most recent performance rating is taken into account.
+If the rating is A or higher, the employee is entitled to payment of the full bonus amount; if the rating is A-, 50% of the bonus amount is paid; if the rating is below B, the employee's retention contract is deemed to be terminated.
+However, the employee is not required to return the bonuses they've already received.
+The Vietnam site has distributed talent retention bonuses to 50 employees with the total amount of approximately VND400 million.